-- FHFA regulation also generally prohibits us from making golden parachute payments to any current or former director, officer or employee of the company during any period in which we are in conservatorship, receivership or other troubled condition, unless either a specific exemption applies or the Director of FHFA approves the payments.
-A golden parachute payment generally refers to a compensatory payment that is contingent on termination of employment. - · Requirements under the terms of our senior preferred stock purchase agreement with Treasury: - We may not enter into any new compensation arrangements with, or increase amounts or benefits payable under existing compensation arrangements of, any named executives or other executive officers as defined in SEC rules without the consent of the Director of FHFA, in consultation with the Secretary of the Treasury. - We may not sell or issue any equity securities without the prior written consent of Treasury, other than as required by the terms of any binding agreement in effect on the date of the senior preferred stock purchase agreement.
-This effectively eliminates our ability to offer stock-based compensation. - As our regulator, FHFA must approve any termination benefits we offer to our named executives and certain other officers identified by FHFA.
+- Senior Preferred Stock Purchase Agreement.
+Under the terms of our senior preferred stock purchase agreement with Treasury, until the senior preferred stock is repaid or redeemed in full: - We may not enter into any new compensation arrangements with, or increase amounts or benefits payable under existing compensation arrangements of, any named executives or other executive officers as defined in SEC rules without the consent of the Director of FHFA, in consultation with the Secretary of the Treasury. - We may not sell or issue any equity securities without the prior written consent of Treasury, other than as required by the terms of any binding agreement in effect on the date of the senior preferred stock purchase agreement.
+This effectively eliminates our ability to offer stock-based compensation. - Charter Act.
+Under the Charter Act and related FHFA regulations, FHFA as our regulator must approve any termination benefits we offer to our named executives and certain other officers identified by FHFA. - GSE Act.
+Pursuant to the GSE Act and related FHFA regulations, FHFA as our regulator has specified oversight authority over our executive compensation.
+The GSE Act directs FHFA to prohibit us from providing compensation to our named executives and certain other officers identified by FHFA that is not reasonable or comparable with compensation for employment in other similar businesses involving similar duties and responsibilities.
+FHFA may at any time review the reasonableness and comparability of an executive officer's compensation and may require us to withhold any payment to the officer during such review.
+The GSE Act also provides that, if we are classified as significantly undercapitalized, FHFA's prior written approval is required to pay any bonus to an executive officer or to provide certain increases in compensation to an executive officer.